Can you remember way back when Google first brought out Adwords? Early movers were generating traffic for a fraction of

 So what can you do about it?

 You can make a start by finding emerging marketing channels.
 If this is daunting, or information overload.
-You can always look at new channels and tools such as influencer marketing platforms or channels which have seen a resurgence, the like outdoor advertising.
+You can always look at new channels and tools such as influencer marketing platforms or channels which have seen a resurgence, like outdoor advertising.
 You might not have used or tested it, but in an age of adblock it is driving real returns for brands.
 The future of outdoor advertising is bright!

 This article will go through practical tips on how you can get the best results when testing a new advertising channel.